wevinkang/wevinkang/README.md

 # 👋 Hello, I'm Kevin Wang - SOC Operator

-I'm a passionate about cybersecurity with almost 1 year of professional experience in defending digital infrastructures from cyber threats.
+I'm passionate about cybersecurity with a year of experience in defending digital infrastructures from cyber threats.
 I'm committed to safeguarding organizations and contributing to a more secure digital world.

 ## 🔥 My Expertise